Doctor of Philosophy

 In this work, molecular dynamics (MD) simulations were used with the goal of characterizing the nanodroplet behavior in more detail, and for gaining insights in the mechanism of gas phase ion formation during ESI.
 Three atom site models were used to represent water as well as methanol.
 The droplets contained 1000 – 1500 solvent molecules, providing radii of ~ 18 – 23 Å. Excess charge was accounted for by including protons, sodium and ammonium ions.
 A number of investigations were conducted by including a coarse-grained model protein in the droplet.
 Different protein conformations (unfolded and folded) were investigated with hydrophobic or hydrophilic side chain patterns.

 As part of the findings of this work, it was discovered that ion location and charge location within the droplets do not coincide.
 Instead, water dipole orientation projects the charge from the interior to the droplet surface.
 The observed behavior helps resolve an apparent conundrum in the existing ESI literature.
 Small ions were shown to undergo ejection events that are consistent with an IEM type scenario.
 Unfolded hydrophobic protein chains also display a behavior reminiscent of the IEM, while folded and hydrophilic unfolded versions show CRM characteristics.
 Overall the results of this thesis contribute to a better understanding of the nanodroplet behavior by shedding light on the final stages of the ESI process.

 Ahadi, Elias, "Molecular Dynamics Simulations of Charged Nanodroplets" (2011).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 262.